imrehg/arduino-usb-phone-hid/README.md

 Flash this project on your device, and plug it into your computer to control online meetings like Google Meet.
 You might need to pair the device for the first time.

-For more details, see this blogpost: TBC
+For more details, see this blogpost: https://gergely.imreh.net/blog/2023/08/making-a-usb-mute-button-for-online-meetings/

 ## License